jose5556/jose5556/README.md

 ### Hello world!
 My name is José and be welcome to my profile.

-I'm Rui Pires, a Software Development Student, currently studying at 42 Porto.
+I'm a Software Development Student, currently studying at 42 Porto.

 <br>